y2kbugger/weeklyreview_todotxt/README.md

 # WIP
-- make a prototype of an in-memory version of a todo list in pure python/notebook
-  - handle basic state manipulation, with undo/redo
 - try a jinjaX template for the lists UI
   - Start with checklists using grocery as the test case.